 This course provides the student with a foundation in disaster recovery principles, including preparation of a disaster recovery plan, assessment of risks in the enterprise, development of policies, and procedures, and understanding of the roles and relationships of various members of an organization, implementation of the plan, and recovering from a disaster.
-Prerequisite: Grade of "C" or better in CYBR 1100.
+Prerequisite: CYBR 1200 or CYBR 1300.